GameWyrm/hearths-neighbor-2/README.md

 This mod is a sequel to Hearth's Neighbor.
 While playing the prequel isn't required to beat Magistarium, it is highly recommended.

-If the bobbing of the Memory Cubes become too annoying, I recommend turning on "Freeze Time While Talking To Others" on the Pre-Flight checklist.
+If the bobbing of the Memory Cubes become too annoying, I recommend turning on "Freeze Time While Talking To Others" on the Pre-Flight checklist, or disabling the bobbing in the mod configuration.

+This mod supports voice acting!
+You'll need to install the [Voice Acting Mod](https://outerwildsmods.com/mods/voiceactingmod/) for it to work.
+Simply install it and you'll be good to go.

 * GameWyrm: Team Lead, level designer, writer, and programmer
 * FunkyShoeMan: Prop 3D artist